Human Space Flight Centre

-The Human Space Flight Centre (HSFC) is a body under the Indian Space Research Organisation (ISRO) to coordinate the Indian Human Spaceflight Programme.
+The Human Space Flight Centre (HSFC) is a body under ISRO to coordinate the Indian Human Spaceflight Programme.
 The agency will be responsible for implementation of the Gaganyaan project.
-The first crewed flight is planned for 2024 on a home-grown GSLV-III rocket.
+The first crewed flight is planned for 2024 on a home-grown LVM3 rocket.

 Before Gaganyaan mission announcement in August 2018, human spaceflight was not the priority for ISRO, though most of the required capability for it had been realised.
 ISRO has already developed most of the technologies for crewed flight and it performed a Crew Module Atmospheric Re-entry Experiment and a Pad Abort Test for the mission.
 The project will cost less than Rs.
 10,000 crore.
 In December 2018, the government approved further ₹ 100 billion (US$1.5 billion) for a 7-days crewed flight of 3 astronauts to take place in December 2021, later delayed to 2023.